 Financial aid advisers are available to assist you in making the process as simple as possible.
 You may visit the financial aid office for help with completing forms or to develop a plan to help you pay for college.

 For more information on financial aid, call 1.866.6VAUGHN, ext.
-100.
+100 or join the Zoom Room at 678 686 441.